Sutin Prize

 JURIST, of course, engages law students while they are in law school, but law students graduate and go on to other things.
 Or at least that’s what usually happens in most other organizations.
 JURIST is different, however, in that many of our former law student staffers tend to stick around.
 In fact, several members of our professional staff and most members of our Board of directors are JURIST alumni.
 Some alumni continue to write and report for JURIST after they’ve graduated, and others continue to contribute in other ways.
 Each year, JURIST will recognize a member of our alumni who has gone above and beyond in contributing to JURIST even after leaving law school.

-The 2023 recipients of the Distinguished Alumni Award are:
+The 2024 recipient of the Distinguished Alumni Award is:

 Erin Holliday